 Disney has acquired control of Hulu, and has structured itself to take full advantage.
 Other streaming services, though, are not nearly as well-positioned.

 The antitrust case against the Apple App Store is going to move forward.
 It’s the wrong decision, and the reasons why explain why new legislation is needed.

 Breaking down the Chris Hughes article about breaking up Facebook: it’s better than you think.
 Plus, the fundamental paradox when it comes to arguments about regulating Facebook.

-On Exponent, the weekly podcast I host with James Allworth, we discuss Facebook’s Privacy Cake.
+On Exponent, the weekly podcast I host with James Allworth, we discuss Microsoft, Slack, Zoom, and the SaaS Opportunity.
 Listen to it here.

 More on Google’s I/O keynote, particularly about how the company is well-positioned for a privacy-centric world.
 Then, Microsoft is doing an excellent job of appealing to developers.

 At Google I/O, Google was the opposite of defensive: the company set out to make the case that its approach made for better products that makes people’s lives better

 Microsoft’s Build was good for what it had — and what it didn’t, even accidentally.
 Microsoft’s future is about meeting real business needs, not wowing customers.
 Plus, an interview with Microsoft CEO Satya Nadella.

 Facebook is coming out with its own cryptocurrency; the implementation details are less interesting than the opportunity in payments generally, and why Facebook is uniquely placed.

 Apple, Google, and Amazon’s earnings all showed fundamental weaknesses in the consumer market; perhaps these companies are not all-powerful.